This post may contain affiliate links. Please see my disclosure policy for details.

-However, it wasn’t until a century later that the Benedictine priory and chapel was built and established for Bernard Le Bec.
+However, it wasn’t until a century later that the Benedictine priory and chapel were built and established for Bernard Le Bec.

 The community was then only a small one of around 12 monks who lived on the mount.

 Despite their size, they managed to build the religious site by hand!
-This was the very beginnings of the castle.
+This was the very beginning of the castle.

 7. The mount was first seized by tricks!

 St Michaels Mount was long seen as a religious and holy place.
 However, its position off the coast and its great height meant it was an opportunity that was too good to resist.

 Many wanted to own the land as a defensive fortress here.
 So, Henry La Pomeray decided to do just that.
 But, he was incredibly sneaky about it.

 In 1193, King Richard the Lionheart was on a crusade to the Holy Land.
 While he was away, Henry decided to lead a group of Prince John’s supporters to seize the island.

 Henry was already suspected of conspiring with King Richard’s brother John.
 So when a messenger came to tell him he was arrested for treason, he killed the messenger and made a plan to take the fort!